“It has dramatically improved our lives,” says Betty, “It sounds silly but he was largely-housebound since that spell in hospital.”

 Reggie stands in front of the steps and handrail that Dean installed.

 “They really were the answer to our prayers.
 The Royal British Legion has been a godsend to us.

 Trapped in his own house

-Last year Reggie had a bad fall, and when he returned home he found that he couldn’t manage the high step from the kitchen into the garden.
+When Reggie returned home after having a bad fall he found that he couldn’t manage the high step from the kitchen into the garden.

 “Reggie hadn’t left the house for eight months because he wasn’t too good on his feet.
 He just couldn’t step out of the front or back doors because of the big step.”

 When Betty saw Reggie staring out of the window at the greenhouse that was his pride and joy, it broke her heart.

 Gardening had been a passion for Reggie, and he’d filled the garden with flowers for Betty, but now he was trapped, a prisoner in his own home.

 Betty called The Royal British Legion and a fitter from the handy vans service came round later that week.
 He put in a new step along with a post and a handrail so Reggie was able to get out to his precious greenhouse.

 Joining the Army in the Second World War